 Figure 29 below shows their installed cost by online date on the left, with bubble sizes proportional to project sizes ranging from 25 kW to 30 MW.
 This cost data is compiled based on research of utility applications and CPUC decisions on various procurement tracks, supplemented with information provided by the IOUs.
 Earlier small pilot and demonstration projects are at the top of the curve, with most of them at \$6,000-\$11,500/kW in 2022 dollars.
 More recent projects in 2017-2019 were installed at a lower cost in the range of \$2,000-\$4,500/kW except for couple projects with very short durations.
-Costs are expected to decline further.
-Newer utility-owned projects to be installed in late 2021 and 2022 have an estimated cost of around \$1,500/kW, but those projects are not included in our historical benefit/cost analysis.
+The cost trends shown here reflect an early phase of the learning curve and costs are expected to decline further.
+Newer utility-owned projects to be installed in late 2021 and 2022 have an estimated cost of \$1,300-\$1,700/kW, but those projects are not included in our historical benefit/cost analysis.